 National Marine Fisheries Service, Woods Hole, Massachusetts, USA

-Appendices: Appendices regularly should include extended datasets in tabular format, specifically, geo-referenced species record information.
+Supplementary information: Supplementary information regularly should include extended datasets in tabular format (preferably in Excel format), specifically, geo-referenced species record information.

 In the latter case we encourage authors to cross-reference distribution maps and record information in annex tables providing relevant

-cross-numbering of record points on the map and record line in the appendix table.
+cross-numbering of record points on the map and record line in the supplementary tables.
 Column headings should be clearly labelled.

 Please refer to each supplementary table and figure in the text of manuscript (as Table S1, Table S2, Figure S1, etc).

 Important note: in addition, authors are highly encouraged to deposit